Sleepypiggi/Exam_Notes/docs/3_PREDICTIVE_ANALYTICS/1_ASA_PA/0_OVERVIEW.md

     For most most graphical features, it is typically limited to Categorical Variables - but so is faceting, so no major disadvantage.
 However, it **might be easier to compare** across levels when faceting since the entire plot will be side by side.

-The following aspects are key considerations:
+Some other key considerations on chart design:

 * **Axis Labels**: Should be clearly labelled
 * **Chart Title**: Should be clearly labelled